-I think you need determination and had working.
-You have to have these to digall through holes.
-I think stanley has that that although he could work harder on that although he could work harder on that although he could work harder on that also has to go for again the woles.
-Stanley does pretty godfidet that Stanley stall wants a break though.
-Lastly, I think you need bravery.
-To be able to digal holes, wonder dround, and talk to the thies.
+I think you need determination and hard working.
+You have to have these to digall those holes.
+I think stenley has that trait although he could work harder on that.
+I also think you need to be ready to take on alchallenge.
+That also has to go for again the holes.
+Stanley also wants a break though.
+To be chole to digo holes, wonder ground, and talk to the Chief.
 Stanley defently has that.
-I think you need determination and hard working.
+Think you need determination and band working.
 You have to have those to dig all the gigantic holes.
-Stanley has to take on a chillenge.
-Digging all those holes is probably very hard charley can do hate trait I think you have to have to be ready holes is probably very hard charley can do hatty but some times takes him longer than the expected.
+Stanley has Another trait I think you have to be ready determination.
+To dig and be done quick.
+Stanle then expected.
 Two other characture traits is kind and respectfull.
 Of course that is if you don't want to get in more trouble then you already are.
 Stanley has done pretty good at that.